jakeshi/python_data_structure/README.md

-python_data_structure
+Basic Python Data Structure
 =====================

-implement basic structure in python
+Implement basic data structure from scratch in python:
+- linked list
+- binary tree

 you can contact me or follow me on twitter: @jakeshi1